-The clinic offers adults (>18 years of age) immunizations and TB skin testing.
+The clinic offers adults (>18 years of age) immunizations and TB Screening.
 The following vaccines are offered:

 Hepatitis A - 19 years old or older

 Hepatitis B - 20 years old or older